bahrus/xtal-decor/README.md

 ## Proxy forwarding with a heavier touch [TODO]

 xtal-decor also supports interjecting post-prop setting of specified props of the target element.
+This feature should be used sparingly, as it could have a performance impact.

 ## API